AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56741-database-setup-upgrade-error-with-custom-mysql-trigger.md

 ---
 # ACSD-56741: Troubleshooting database setup errors with custom MySQL triggers

-The ACSD-56741 patch fixes the issue where an error message *trying to access array offset on value of type null* is displayed during setup:upgrade.
+The ACSD-56741 patch fixes the issue where an error message *Trying to access array offset on value of type null* appears during `setup:upgrade` due to a custom MySQL trigger in the database unrelated to indexation and [!DNL MView].
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.48 is installed.
 The patch ID is ACSD-56741.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.5.0

 ## Affected products and versions